ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/design-details-expected-cost-posting.md

 On the **Inventory Posting Setup** page, verify the **Inventory Account** and the **Inventory Account (Interim)** fields for the **Location Code and Invt.
 Posting Group Code** of the item you will be purchasing.
 To learn more about these accounts see [Design Details - Accounts in the General Ledger](design-details-accounts-in-the-general-ledger.md).
 3. On the **General Posting Setup** page, verify the **Invt.
 Accrual Acc.
 (Interim)** field for the **Gen. účto  Posting Group** and the **Gen. účto  Posting Group** you will be using.
 4. When you create a purchase order the default is that the **Vendor Invoice No.** field is required.
 You need to turn that off on the **Purchase & Payables Setup** page, by unselecting the **Ext.
-Doc. Č..
+Doc. Čísla.
 Mandatory** field.

 ## Příklad